backup-manager/backup-manager/README.md

 }
 ```

+2. Update your composer packages.

 `composer update`

 ### Integrations

 The backup manager is easy to integrate into your favorite frameworks.
 We've included Laravel integration.
-But, feel free to add integration for
+We're definitely accepting pull-requests.

 #### Laravel